Why Might Content Be Withheld?

-If you are a private party requesting we withhold content or accounts determined to be illegal in your jurisdiction, please fax (1-415-222-9958) or mail us a hard copy of your request, including the exact Tweet(s) and/or Twitter account(s) (e.g., @safety) you’d like us to review, to the following address:
+Other authorized reporters may request the withholding of content determined to be illegal in their jurisdiction by faxing (1-415-222-9958) or mailing a hard copy of the request, including the exact Tweet(s) and/or Twitter account(s) (e.g., @safety) to be reviewed, to the following address:

 c/o Trust & Safety – Legal Policy

 Receipt of correspondence by any of these means is for convenience only and does not waive any objections, including the lack of jurisdiction or proper service.

 NOTE: As previously stated, we will promptly notify affected users upon receipt of requests to withhold content unless we are legally prohibited from doing so (e.g., if we receive a court order under seal).
 This notification will include a copy of your takedown request.

 What Can I Do If My Content Has Been Withheld?